Neptune Blog

 When working on a remote server, you can use SSH tunneling to forward the port of the remote server to your local machine at port (port 6006 in this example).
 This is how this would look like:

-ssh -L 6006:127.0.0.1:6006 your_user_name@my_server_ip
+ssh -L 6006:127.0.0.1:6006 your_user_name@my_server_ip --port=6006

 With that inplace, you can run the TensorBoard in the normal way.

-Just remember that the port you specify in tensorboard command (by default it is 6006) should be the same as the one in the ssh tunneling.
+Just remember that the port you specify in the tensorboard command (by default it is 6006) should be the same as the one in the ssh tunneling.

 tensorboard --logdir=/tmp --port=6006